Mental Health Internship Program

 Qualifications and Expectations

 Interns must have adequate training and experience to support clinical work in a demanding site working with a very diverse adult population.
 Familiarity with diagnosing and standard of care documentation is expected, as well as the curiosity and openness to further professional growth in these areas through training and support.
-CCSF accepts interns who have graduated with their Masters or Doctorate and therefore, have had at least one or two prior years of direct clinical service experience.
+CCSF accepts interns who have graduated with their Masters and therefore, have had at least one or two prior years of direct clinical service experience.
 Personal maturity, psychological mindedness, respect for individual and cultural differences, and life experience of an intern are important as well.
 Given our brief therapy model, a familiarity and/or interest in theoretical orientations including brief therapy is important.

 The program follows an academic calendar with school holidays observed.
 Individual vacations should coincide with the school vacations.
 There is some flexibility in scheduling within times the clinic is open depending on clinic and intern needs.
 The following time commitments, however, are required: